geins-io/ralph-module-voyado-elevate/README.md

 };
 ```

-## Usage
+## Using components

-After installing the module, you can use its components in your Nuxt2 app by importing them in your .vue files:
+After installing the module, you can use its components in your Nuxt2 app like this:

 ```vue
 <template>